SpringsFern/TG-FileStreamBot/README.md

 `BIN_CHANNEL` : Create a new channel (private/public), post something in your channel.
 Forward that post to [@missrose_bot](https://telegram.dog/MissRose_bot) and **reply** `/id`.
 Now copy paste the forwarded channel ID in this field.

 `OWNER_ID` : Your Telegram User ID

-`DATABASE_URL` : MongoDB URI for saving User IDs when they first Start the Bot.
-We will use that for Broadcasting to them.
-I will try to add more features related with Database.
-If you need help to get the URI you can ask in [Me Telegram](https://t.me/Avishkarpatil).

 ### For MultiClient